DTStack/chunjun/README.md

 Please click [Questions](docs/questions.md)

-# How to contribute FlinkX
+# How to contribute Chunjun

 Please click [Contribution](docs/contribution.md)

 # License

-FlinkX is under the Apache 2.0 license.
+Chunjun is under the Apache 2.0 license.
 See the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) file for details.